soysushi/todo_app/README.md

 # TODO API
 A lightweight TODO list server application.
 User can create add, delete, and update a TODO object.
+Comes with django admin in default /admin url.

 ## Installation